 Ingredients

-• Smoked paprika – this spice adds a wonderful smoky flavor to the seasoning blend and gives the pork chop beautiful color.
+• Smoked paprika – this spice adds a wonderfully smoky taste to the seasoning blend and gives the pork chop beautiful color.
 If you don’t have smoked paprika on hand, sweet or regular paprika can be used in it’s place, but you won’t get the smoky flavor.

 • Cayenne pepper – this gives the pork chop seasoning a very slight kick of spice.
 If you prefer no spice, you can omit this ingredient in this mix.